 Selecting Edit won't allow you to edit the file itself, but rather its Name, Description and/or Category.
 To edit the file itself, you would need to download, make your edits and then upload again.

-Selecting Link to an account... will allow you to link the file to an account associated with the contact's record.
+Selecting Linked Accounts will allow you to link the file to an account associated with the contact's record, view accounts you've already linked it to, or remove account linkages.

 Selecting Delete will allow you to remove the file from the contact's Document Storage area.